 Despite its proximity to glitzy resort Mexican cities like Tulum and Playa del Carmen, Bacalar is still fairly affordable.

-For example, you can score a two-bedroom apartment for about $450 a month and spend about $350 a month on groceries and less than $100 dollars on utilities.
+For example, you can score a two-bedroom apartment for about $450 a month and spend about $350 monthly on groceries and less than $100 on utilities.

-All in, to live a very comfortable lifestyle in Bacalar, you could spend as little as $18,000 per year!
+All in all, to live a very comfortable lifestyle in Bacalar, you could spend as little as $18,000 per year!

 There are plenty of things to do in Bacalar, most of which revolve around playing in or getting out on the water.